Agastyabisht123/Kubernetes/README.md

 `kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/bc79dd1505b0c8681ece4de4c0d86c5cd2643275/Documentation/kube-flannel.yml`

-+ Verify that all the nodes now have a STATUS of Ready:
++ Verify that all the nodes now have a STATUS of `Ready`:

 `kubectl get nodes`

-You should see all three of your servers listed, and all should have a STATUS of Ready.
+You should see all three of your servers listed, and all should have a STATUS of `Ready`.
 It should look something like this:

 ```
 NAME                      STATUS     ROLES    AGE     VERSION